 After you connect ECS instances to an SLB instance, SLB uses virtual IP addresses (VIPs) to virtualize the ECS instances and adds the ECS instances to an application service pool.
 The application service pool features high performance and high availability.
 Client requests are distributed across the ECS instances based on forwarding rules.

 SLB checks the health status of the ECS instances and automatically removes unhealthy ECS instances from the pool to eliminate single points of failure.
 This improves the availability of your applications.
 You can also use SLB to defend your applications against distributed denial of service (DDoS) attacks.SLB consists of the following components:

 - SLB instance

 An SLB instance is a running SLB service entity that receives and distributes traffic to backend servers.
 To use SLB, you must create an SLB instance and create at least one listener and connect at least two ECS instances to the SLB instance.

 A listener checks client requests, forwards the requests to backend servers, and performs health checks on backend servers.

-- Backend servers
+- Backend server

-Backend servers are ECS instances that receive client requests distributed from the frontend SLB service.
+Backend servers are ECS instances that receive client requests that are distributed from the frontend SLB service.
 You can add ECS instances to a server pool, or use VServer groups or primary/secondary server groups to add and manage ECS instances in batches.